Pashka ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-It is recommended to only activate products with functions/tools, provided by genuine developers.
-Illegal activation tools ("cracks") should not be used - as they are deemed to be high-risk.
-The same extends to software updates; updaters obtained form third parties are advised against use.
-All downloads should be done via official and verified sources.
-Users are urged not to open suspicious and/or irrelevant emails.
-Any attachments (or links) found in suspect mail - must never be opened, as they are a potential origin of infection.
-It is paramount to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Furthermore, it should be used for regular system scans and elimination of detected threats.
-If your computer is already infected with Pashka, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+You are advised to only activate products with functions/tools provided by genuine developers.
+Illegal activation tools ("cracks") should not be used - they are high-risk.
+The same extends to software updates.
+Updaters obtained from third parties should be avoided.
+All downloads should be performed via official and verified sources.
+Do not open suspicious and/or irrelevant emails.
+Any attachments (or links) found in suspect mail must never be opened, as they are a potential origin of infection.
+Have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+Furthermore, this should be used for regular system scans and elimination of detected threats.
+If your computer is already infected with Pashka, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Pashka ransomware's text file ("HELP_ME_RECOVER_MY_FILES.txt"):
+Text presented in Pashka ransomware text file ("HELP_ME_RECOVER_MY_FILES.txt"):